This guide assumes you have a basic understanding of Jina, if you haven’t, please check out Jina 101 first.

-Multi-modal search can be defined as a set of retrieval applications that try to effectively project documents of different modalities into a common embedding space, and find relevant documents with respect to the fusion of multiple modalities
+Multi-modal search can be defined as a set of retrieval applications that can leverage multiple modalities at query time.

 The main difference between these two search modes is that for cross-modal, there is a direct mapping between a single document and a vector in embedding space, while for multi-modal this does not hold true, since 2 or more documents might be combined into a single vector.